valexande/HomeOntology-and-Argumentation/README.md

 and you will need the token: c232177cb51a65bf1260edb510af41dc33f4acacd95926bf

-Title: An Open-Ended Web Knowledge Retrieval Framework with Explanation and Learning through Argumentation
+Title: An Open-Ended Web Knowledge Retrieval Framework for the Household Domain with Explanation and Learning through Argumentation

 Authors: Alexandros Vassiliades, Nick Bassiliades, and Theodore Patkos